denten/denten.github.io/_includes/CV/06-talks.md

 ## Talks, Workshops, & Conferences

+- "Experimental Humanities."
+Talk by invitation at the Global Emergent Media Lab at Concordia University on November 21, 2018.
+- "Techniques of Industrial Modernism: Plot Robot."
+Lecture by invitation at the Puzzles, Bots, and Poetics symposium hosted by the Institute of the Humanities and Global Cultures, University of Virginia on October 27, 2018.
 - "Character and Agency in Arthur Hailey's *Airport*."
 Talk by invitation at the Harvard NHC Novel Theory seminar on April 2, 2018.
 - "Computational Archaeology of Fictional Space."
 Lecture by invitation at